Softly broken ${\cal N}=2$ SQCD: mass spectra in vacua with unbroken $Z_{2N_c-N_F}$ symmetry: Broken flavor symmetry, br2 vacua

-The contributions to the heavy quark total mean values in left hand sides of \eqref{(2.1.19)} also originate on the whole: a) from the quantum loop effects at the scale $\mu\sim\lm$ in the strong coupling (and non-perturbative) regime, transforming on the first "preliminary" stage such bilinear {\it operators} of heavy quark fields with masses $\sim\lm$ into the appropriate {\it operators} of light fields, i.e. $\mx a_1$ and bilinear {\it operators} of light $SU(\nd)$ quarks and dyons, see \eqref{(2.1.22)} and \eqref{(2.1.25)},\eqref{(2.1.27)} below; \, b) finally, from formed at lower energies $\mu\ll\lm$ the genuine condensates of these light higgsed fields.
+The contributions to the heavy quark total mean values $\langle (\qq)_{1,2}\rangle_{\bb}$ also originate on the whole: a) from the quantum loop effects at the scale $\mu\sim\lm$ in the strong coupling (and nonperturbative) regime, transforming on the first "preliminary" stage such bilinear {\it operators} of heavy quark fields with masses $\sim\lm$ into the appropriate {\it operators} of light fields, i.e. $\mx a_1$ and bilinear {\it operators} of light $SU(\nd)$ quarks and dyons, see \eqref{(2.1.20)} and \eqref{(2.1.22)}-\eqref{(2.1.25)} below; \, b) finally, from formed at lower energies $\mu\ll\lm$ the genuine condensates of these light higgsed fields.

-In connection with \eqref{(2.1.19)}-\eqref{(2.1.20)}, it is worth asking the following question.
+In connection with \eqref{(2.1.17)}-\eqref{(2.1.19)}, it is worth asking the following question.
 Because the difference between $\w_{\rm matter}$ in \eqref{(1.1)} and $\widehat\w_{\rm matter}$ in \eqref{(2.1.2)} and formation of dyons originate from the color symmetry breaking $SU(N_c)\ra SU(\nd)\times U^{\bb}(1)$ in the high energy region $\mu\sim\lm$, how e.g. the condensate $\langle\Sigma_D\rangle$ of these dyons knows about the number $\no$ which originates only at much lower energies $\sim m$ ?
 (Put attention that even the leading term $\sim\mx m$ of $\langle\Sigma_D\rangle$ in \eqref{(2.1.20)} is much smaller than the separate terms $\langle{\ov D}_j\rangle\langle D_j\rangle\sim\mx\lm$, but these largest terms $\sim\mx\lm$ cancel in the sum over j).
 And similarly, because the color breaking $\langle X^{adj}_{SU(\bb)}\rangle\sim\lm$ does not break {\it by itself} the global flavor symmetry, why the condensates of heavy quarks $\langle\Qt\rangle_{\bb}$ and $\langle\Qo\rangle_{\bb}$ are different ?

 First, about $\langle\Sigma_D\rangle$.
-The answer is that, indeed, both {\it operators} ${\rm Tr\,}(\qq)_ {2N_c-N_F}$ and $\Sigma_D$ in \eqref{(2.1.20)} are by themselves $U(N_F)_{\rm flavor}\times U(\nd)_{\rm color}$ singlets.
-The explicit dependence on $\no$ appears in $\langle\Sigma_D\rangle$ in \eqref{(2.1.21)} (and in left hand sides of \eqref{(2.1.19)},\eqref{(2.1.25)},\eqref{(2.1.27)}) {\it only from the region of much lower energies, after taking the corresponding total vacuum averages $\langle...\rangle$ in br2 vacua}.
+The answer is that, indeed, both {\it operators} ${\rm Tr\,}(\qq)_{2N_c-N_F}$ and $\Sigma_D$ in \eqref{(2.1.18)} are by themselves $U(N_F)_{\rm flavor}\times U(\nd)_{\rm color}$ singlets.
+The explicit dependence on $\no$ appears in $\langle\Sigma_D\rangle$ in \eqref{(2.1.19)} (and in left hand sides of \eqref{(2.1.17)},\eqref{(2.1.25)},\eqref{(2.1.26)}) {\it only from the region of much lower energies, after taking the corresponding total vacuum averages $\langle...\rangle$ in br2 vacua}.
 Recall that in these vacua. -

 1) $\langle a_1\rangle\sim m$ is higgsed and operates at the scale $\sim m$.
 It "eats" the masses $"m"$ of all dyons in \eqref{(2.1.5)}, as otherwise all these dyons would not be higgsed but would decouple as heavy at $\mu<m$. $\bb$ unequal double roots of the curve \eqref{(2.1)} will be absent, while $\bb$ photons will remain massless.